stanikae/jekesa/README.md

 - Calculate core and accessory distances and cluster/define genomes/strains using [PopPUNK](https://github.com/johnlees/PopPUNK), as well as assign new genomes to clusters.

 #### Reference-free alignments, pairwise SNP differences, and neighbor-joining tree construction
 - Reference free alignments performed using [SKA](https://github.com/simonrharris/SKA).
-In addition, SKA distance is used to calculate pairiwise SNP differences between samples.
+In addition, SKA distance is used to calculate pairiwise SNP differences between samples and assign SNP-based clusters.
 - The generated variant alignments are used to generate a neighbor-joining tree using [rapidNJ](https://birc.au.dk/software/rapidnj/) with 1000 bootstrap replicates.

 #### Output and reporting